 All tissue removed from the cervix will be sent to pathology for microscopic examination.
 They will tell us if the surgical margins contain any abnormal cells.
 If the margins are negative, it is very unlikely that any abnormal cells remain on the cervix.
 Follow-up Pap tests will detect any abnormal cells after healing.
 There is a 5-10% recurrence rate for dysplasia.

-You will receive a repeat pap smear no sooner than 3 months after the procedure.
-You may need to repeat the pap several times until normal twice.
+You will receive a repeat pap smear no sooner than 3 months after the LEEP procedure.
+You may need to repeat the pap several times until results are normal twice.
 Ask your physician about follow-up.

-Should you have further questions, refer to ACOG handouts available in our office.
+Should you have further questions, refer to ACOG (American Congress of Obstetricians and Gynecologists) handouts available in our office.

 Read more about IUDs on the ACOG website>

-Nexplanon is an implant with progesterone only that helps to prevent pregnancy.
+Nexplanon is a birth control implant with progesterone only that helps to prevent pregnancy.
 It is the only FDA approved implant available for contraception.